-Figure 34.
+Figure 33.
 Transmit Mode Flowchart

-Figure 35.
+Figure 34.
 T8_OUT in Single-Pass Mode

-Figure 36.
+Figure 35.
 T8_OUT in Modulo-N Mode

 You can modify the values in TC8H or TC8L at any time.
 The new values take effect when they are loaded.
-T ensure known operation, do not to write these registers at the time the values are to be loaded into the counter/timer.
+To ensure known operation, do not write these registers at the time the values are to be loaded into the counter/timer.
 An initial count of 1 is not allowed (a nonfunction occurs).
 An initial count of 0 causes TC8 to count from 0 to FFh to FEh.